 Breast augmentation is designed to improve the size and shape of the breasts.
-The procedure usually involves the placement of implants into the breast tissue to give the breasts more volume and fullness.
-Breast augmentation is one of the most popular cosmetic surgeries performed today.
-The procedure is considered safe and effective for many different types of breast enhancement.
+The procedure involves placing saline or silicone implants into the breast tissue to give the bust more volume and fullness.
+With decades of research and clinical results to support its effectiveness, breast augmentation is one of the most popular cosmetic surgeries performed today.
+Surgery is considered safe and successful for many different types of breast enhancement.
 Dr. Geoffrey Leber, our board-certified and fellowship-trained plastic surgeon, customizes breast augmentation to achieve the unique body shape and desired results for each individual patient.

 Saline implants consist of an outer silicone shell that is filled with saline solution once the implants are placed in the chest.
 One advantage of saline implants is that because they are filled after insertion, the incision for surgery can be much smaller when compared to silicone implants.

 Silicone implants are a relatively newer option for breast augmentation and often preferred by most patients and doctors.
 Silicone implants require a larger incision to place, but they tend to look and feel more like natural breast tissue.
 In addition, there is no concern of an implant rupturing and changing the outer appearance of the breast.

 Dr. Geoffrey Leber typically utilizes silicone implants, but there may be situations where saline implants prove to be a more ideal option.
 Both types of implants come in a wide range of sizes and shapes, so they can be customized to the unique body shape and preferences of each patient.

 Breast augmentation is generally performed on an outpatient basis under general anesthesia.
 Most breast augmentation procedures take 1-3 hours to perform, but the specific length is dependent on the patient and the type of technique used for the surgery.

 There are three basic locations where incisions can be placed during breast augmentation: